codefruitio/getsable/_pages/privacypolicy.md

 ---

 **Last updated**
-October 4 2023
+September 2024

 # Privacy Policy
-Thank you for using an Appalanche Games product.
+Thank you for using a CodeFruit product.
 We are committed to protecting your privacy and providing a safe and secure user experience.
 This Privacy Policy explains our practices regarding the collection, use, and disclosure of any personal information.

 <br>